Keepin' it real.

 Ink Lounge Image Usage Rights Policy

-This policy is based on our 25+ years of graphic design experience, along with many hours of research to provide you some links to articles that have assisted us in shaping our policy.
-Please don’t hesitate to inquire on a specific project, as we do understand there are some grey areas and people do have various interpretations when creating art.
-PLEASE NOTE: If you are coming in to print during Open Studio or we are commercially printing a project for you, we may need to confirm you have the rights to use the image you/we are printing.
+This policy is based on 25+ years of graphic design experience, along with many hours of research to provide you some links to articles that have assisted me in shaping my policy.
+Please don’t hesitate to inquire on a specific project, as I do understand there are some grey areas and people do have various interpretations when creating art.
+PLEASE NOTE: If you are coming in to print during Open Studio or I am commercially printing a project for you, I may need to confirm you have the rights to use the image you/I am printing.

-• We're always happy to discuss, but it is our studio policy.
+• I'm always happy to discuss, but it is my studio policy.

 • You don't have to agree, but you do have to abide.

 The Quick Version